aweibel/prime-nevada-website/README.md

 ## ⚖️ License

+This project is licensed under the BSD 4-Clause License - see the [LICENSE.md](LICENSE.md) file for details.

-© 2024 Prime Nevada.
+Copyright (c) 2024-present, Prime Nevada.
 All rights reserved.
-This project is proprietary and confidential.